department-of-veterans-affairs/vagov-content/pages/disability/about-dbqs.md

 ### Do I need to go to a VA health care facility to fill out a DBQ?

 This depends on the illness or injury you're claiming.
 For most conditions, you can visit a VA health care facility or any private health care provider you choose.
 But some conditions require special training, equipment, or testing that most private health care providers don't have.
-For these conditions, we require that a VA provider fill out the DBQ.
+For these conditions, you'll need to have a VA provider fill out the DBQ.

 #### A VA health care provider must fill out the DBQ for the below conditions and exams

 -	First exam for posttraumatic stress disorder (PTSD)
 -	Hearing loss and tinnitus (ringing in the ears)
--	Residuals of traumatic brain injury (lasting effects on your functioning resulting from TBI)
+-	Residuals of traumatic brain injury (lasting effects on your ability to function as a result of a TBI)
 -	Cold injury residuals (lasting effects on your body from cold injuries)
 -	Prisoner of War examination protocol
 -	Gulf War medical exam